 Tea mixer

-After being harvested, the tea is transported to the Factory, then workers put it in a bin with a wood-fired furnace system that generates heat to wither the tea.
-The withering process helps the tea to release some of the water vapor, but still retains the original green color of the tea.
+After being harvested, the tea is transported to the Factory, where workers place it in a bin over a wood-fired furnace that generates heat to wither the tea.
+The withering process helps the tea release some water vapor while retaining its original green color.

 Before the advent of modern machinery, all stages of tea production were done manually by human power.

-After that, the tea is transferred to the screen, combined with the labor of the workers to help remove impurities.
-Next, the tea is put into the crusher to crush and transferred to the cutting machine.
+After that, the tea is transferred to the screen, where workers’ labor helps remove impurities.
+Next, the tea is placed in the crusher, crushed, and then transferred to the cutting machine.
 From there, the tea continues to be circulated through the rolling machine system.

 Preliminary crusher

-At this stage, the tea is shaped into round balls and continues to be loaded into the fermentation machine for fermentation.
+At this stage, the tea is shaped into round balls and then loaded into the fermentation machine for fermentation.
 This is the most important stage, the tea is fermented for 4 – 5 hours.
-During this time, the workers will spray mist, adjust the temperature and air so that the fermented tea meets the standard characteristics of black tea.
+During this time, the workers will spray mist, adjust the temperature, and air so that the fermented tea meets the standard characteristics of black tea.

 The finished product after fermentation is transferred to the dryer, dried according to standards and transferred to the packaging stage, and stored in the warehouse.